mrichard/generator-marionette/README.md

 ------------
 Create a Marionette CompositeView

+    $ yo marionette:compositeview view-name --itemview itemview-name

+Or inherit from another CompositeView

     $ yo marionette:compositeview view-name --itemview itemview-name --inherit view-name

 Or maybe you want to create all, itemview and compositeview and both templates.
-In that case you may want to create an itemview template as well

-    $ yo marionette:compositeview view-name --itemview itemview-name --inherit view-name --create-all
+    $ yo marionette:compositeview view-name --itemview itemview-name --create-all